|Original Policy Date

 In response to requests, input was received through 1 physician specialty society (3 reviews) and 5 academic medical centers while this policy was under review in 2009.
 The input of reviewers was mixed regarding the medical necessity of arthroereisis.

 In response to requests, input was received through 2 physician specialty societies and 2 academic medical centers while this policy was under review in 2012.
-Input was mixed, with a majority of reviewers considering this procedure to be investigational.
+Input was mixed, with most reviewers considering this procedure to be investigational.

-The evidence in the published medical literature on subalar athroereisis is inadequate to permit scientific conclusions.
+The evidence in the published medical literature on subalar athroereisis (STA) is inadequate to permit scientific conclusions.
 The main limitation is the lack of controlled studies comparing use of the implants with other surgical procedures, alone or in combination.
-Other limitations of the published data is the lack of long-term outcomes, particularly important since the procedure is often performed in growing children, and the difficulty in separating the effect of this procedure from that of other adjunctive treatments.
-Therefore, subtalar arthroereisis is considered investigational.
+Other limitations of the published data is the lack of long-term outcomes, particularly important because the procedure is often performed in growing children and the difficulty in separating the effect of this procedure from that of other adjunctive treatments.
+In addition, some publications report high rates of complications and implant removal.
+Therefore, STA is considered investigational.

 Practice Guidelines and Position Statements